How do I know which Fitbit I have?

 We’ve also included model numbers which are engraved on the back panel of your Fitbit’s casing.

 Fitbit Alta and Alta HR.
 These models are quite old and have been discontinued.
 However, there are plenty still being used, both models look very similar but the HR version has a Heart Rate indicator on the screen.
-Fitbit Alta model number: FB406 and HR model number: FB408 - The fittings for both the Alta Straps and the Alta HR Straps are interchangable and will fit one another.
+Fitbit Alta model number: FB406 and HR model number: FB408 - The fittings for both the Alta Straps and the Alta HR Straps are interchangeable and will fit one another.

 Fitbit Charge.
 The Charge is Fitbit’s flagship tracker and there are currently 6 incarnations.